petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-frameworks/implementing-an-item-selector.md

    The item selector uses the criterion and return type classes to decide what selection views of items (presented as tabs) to show and how to identify each item.

 1. Now you can use the criteria to generate a URL for the item selector.
-This URL creates the item selector dialog in your front-end code.
+This URL creates the item selector dialog in your frontend code.

    The [`RequestBackedPortletURLFactory` class](https://resources.learn.liferay.com/reference/latest/en/dxp/javadocs/portal-kernel/com/liferay/portal/kernel/portlet/RequestBackedPortletURLFactory.html) can quickly generate an item selector URL using the criteria: